Retatrutide could be the most powerful weight loss injection developed so far. In clinical trials, participants lost up to 28.7% of their body weight.

 Important: this is for educational purposes only, as retatrutide is still investigational and not approved for real-world use.

-In clinical trials, retatrutide was usually started at a dose of 2mg once per week.
+In clinical trials, retatrutide was typically started at a dose of 2mg once weekly.

 Further reading: Retatrutide side effects

-In the Phase 2 obesity trial, a small number of participants started directly at 4mg once weekly, rather than starting at 2mg.
+In the Phase 2 obesity trial, a small number of participants started directly on 4mg once weekly, rather than beginning at 2mg.
+However, this higher starting dose was more difficult to tolerate, with participants experiencing a higher rate of digestive side effects early in treatment.

-Because of its good tolerability and effectiveness, 2mg once weekly is now the standard starting dose being used in ongoing Phase 3 clinical trials.
+Due to its strong balance of tolerability and effectiveness, 2mg once weekly is now the standard starting dose used in ongoing Phase 3 clinical trials.

-Retatrutide dosing in clinical trials follows a gradual increase schedule, known as titration.
-This allows the body to adjust to the medication while reducing the risk of side effects.
+Retatrutide dosing in clinical trials follows a gradual increase schedule, known as dose titration.
+This approach allows the body time to adjust to the medication, helping to reduce the risk of side effects and improve overall tolerability.

-Clinical research hasn’t established a single official maintenance dose for retatrutide, since the drug is still investigational.
-However, the Phase 2 trial shows how maintenance doses were handled in practice.
+Clinical research has not yet established a single official maintenance dose for retatrutide, as the medication is still investigational.
+However, Phase 2 trial data provides a clear picture of how maintenance dosing was used in practice.

 By 48 weeks, significant average weight loss was seen at all maintenance doses:

-This longer-term data shows that weight loss with retatrutide does not stop at one year, and can continue to improve over time, especially at higher maintenance doses.
+This longer-term data shows that weight loss with retatrutide can continue beyond one year, rather than plateauing early, especially at higher maintenance doses.

 Because retatrutide is still being studied, expectations, access, and long-term use are still evolving as more research is completed.